SAFEHR-data/Garden-Path/docs/hitchhikers_guide.md

 - Go back to the Azure TRE, you should still have the dialog with the Airlock open on the right hand size.
 If you have closed it, you can double click on the title of your upload that you created.
 Click on `Submit`.
 - This will now require a person to approve the ingress of the data into the Azure TRE.
 You can view the progress of this from this screen.
 - Once approved, your files will be located in the workspace

+# Integrated Development Environments (IDEs)

+## Visual Studio Code
+There is an installation of Visual Studio Code but has limited functionality for extensions due to security reasons.
+It also does not have access to Remote Extensions and thus docker installations within Remote Extensions is not currently possible.

+## PyCharm Community Edition
+There is an installation of PyCharm, it is the community edition and is thus limited in scope and it also does not have support for external extensions for the security reasons.